-Bracken Feldman studied ceramics at Alfred University during her undergrad years and she returns to Alfred during the summer to continue developing her skills.
-She holds a Masters in Teaching from Manhattanville College and has taught in the Hudson Valley region for the past 10 years.
-She has been a potter for 21 years and considers herself to be both a wheel thrower and a hand builder.
+Bracken Feldman studied ceramics at Alfred University during her undergraduate years and holds a master’s degree in teaching from Manhattanville College.
+She has been teaching in the Hudson Valley for the past 10 years and returns to Alfred during the summer to continue developing her skills.
+Bracken has been a potter for 21 years and considers herself to be both a wheel thrower and a hand builder.

 Betty Ann Medeiros

-Betty Ann Medeiros is a landscape and portrait artist known for her sweeping compositions, and depiction of light utilizing a keen sense of color.
+Betty Ann Medeiros is a landscape and portrait artist known for her sweeping compositions, and depiction of light, utilizing a keen sense of color.
 She uses brushstrokes to show movement, wind and atmospheric elements.
 In both Betty Ann’s watercolors and her oil paintings, she paints in a realistic fashion, rendering her figures and landscape elements with equal attention to detail.
-Betty Ann is an alumna of Western Connecticut State University, where she received her BA and MFA. in fine art and illustration.
-Initially Betty Ann worked as an illustrator and created artwork for publication clients such as Cricket Magazine, Fine Gardening and Scholastic’s Book of Knowledge.
-But for many years now she has been creating award winning fine art portraits and landscapes in watercolor, and oils and enjoys plein air painting around New England.
+Betty Ann is an alumna of Western Connecticut State University, where she received her bachelor’s and master’s in fine art and illustration.
+Initially Betty Ann worked as an illustrator and created artwork for publications including Cricket, Fine Gardening and Scholastic’s Book of Knowledge.
+For many years now, she has been creating award-winning fine art portraits and landscapes in watercolor and oils, and enjoys plein air painting around New England.
 She is an experienced painting teacher in many Connecticut art centers and is currently the director of the Candlewood League of Artists.

 Karen Jaimes is an experienced ceramics instructor with a demonstrated history of working in the fine arts industry.
-She holds a BFA in ceramics and photography from Manhattanville College and is a lifelong learner who attends workshops regularly as well as the annual ceramics conference, NCECA.
-Her sculptures have been exhibited in the Williamsburg Art and Historical Center and the Katonah Museum of Art among others.
+She holds a BFA in ceramics and photography from Manhattanville College and is a lifelong learner who attends workshops regularly, as well as the annual ceramics conference, NCECA.
+Her sculptures have been exhibited in the Williamsburg Art and Historical Center in Brooklyn and the Katonah Museum of Art, among others.
 Karen is passionate about sharing new processes and techniques and is currently completing her final year in the MFA Ceramics program at SUNY New Paltz.

 Lynn Cukaj ART-BC

-Lynn Cukaj is a board certified Art Therapist and has a Master’s in Education.
-She has worked in the field of art therapy for over 20 years and has been teaching preschool for 7 years.
-Lynn has experience working with all age groups in both community based programs as well inpatient and outpatient psychiatric settings.
+Lynn Cukaj is a board certified art therapist and has a master’s degree in Education.
+She has worked in the field of art therapy for more than 20 years and has been teaching preschool for seven years.
+Lynn has experience working with all age groups in both community-based programs as well inpatient and outpatient psychiatric settings.
 Her goal is to bring art to every child as a way to express emotions and find their own sense of creativity.

 Tom Loggia started making pottery as a young boy growing up on Lake Truesdale in South Salem, New York.
-Loggia was 11 years old when his best friend’s older brother, Josh Simpson, brought home a potter’s wheel.
-Tom naturally wanted to be involved with what his older friends were interested in, so he started fooling around with clay on the wheel and very quickly discovered the earthly pleasures of creating pottery.
-His interest in pottery became more serious during his high school years when one of his ceramic pieces was selected to be shown in his High School’s 1stannual “Evening with the Stars” event.
-This experience encouraged him to continue creating pottery in his free time and as it developed into a passion he became more ambitious, by building his own kick wheel and a raku kiln in order to pursue that passion.
-Tom spent years teaching himself how to master his craft while also learning to synthesize the materials required in the composition of his art.
+Tom was 11 years old when he began fooling around with clay on the wheel and quickly discovered the earthly pleasures of creating pottery.
+His interest became more serious during his high school years when one of his ceramic pieces was selected to be shown in his school’s “Evening with the Stars” event.
+This experience encouraged him to continue creating n his free time.
+As pottery developed into a passion, Tom became more ambitious, building his own kick wheel and a raku kiln.
+He spent years teaching himself how to master his craft while also learning to synthesize the materials required in the composition of his art.
 Over the years while being mentored by Jay Lindsay, a well-known local ceramic artist, Tom participated in many ceramic workshops classes with other accomplished ceramic artists.
 Tom learned many different techniques to developing his own style and is now excited to pass on the knowledge he has learned to other aspiring ceramic artists at all teaching levels.

-Michelle Mullaly is a certified k -12 art teacher with both a BS and MS in art education from SUNY New Paltz.
-The majority of her 26 year career has been spent teaching art to middle and high school students.
+Michelle Mullaly is a certified K -12 art teacher with both a BS and MS in art education from SUNY New Paltz.
+The majority of her 26-year career has been spent teaching art to middle and high school students.
 The focus of her instruction is learning the foundations of drawing, painting and sculpture using a wide variety of media.
-In addition to teaching in the classroom she mentors and advises students on portfolio development for college applications.
+In addition to teaching in the classroom, she mentors and advises students on portfolio development for college applications.
 Michelle is also an active participant with the New York State Art Teachers Association and adjudicates for their portfolio review in the spring.
-Lastly, she has vast experience teaching other educators about visual literacy and its integration into the classroom.
+She also has vast experience teaching other educators about visual literacy and its integration into the classroom.

 Sarah Miller Totten

-A passion for creativity emerged when she was a young girl and has continued to thrive in all aspects of her life and work.
-After graduating from the State University of New Paltz, NY, she immediately worked as a professional artist.
+A passion for creativity emerged when Sarah was a young girl and has continued to thrive in all aspects of her life and work.
+After graduating from the State University of New York at New Paltz, she immediately began working as a professional artist.
 She collaborated with a team to create large-scale paintings for public and private corporate fine art collections nationwide.
-Her love for art and people unified in becoming the director and an art instructor for the Katonah Art Center for 11+ years.
-She flourished in creating a realm of working artists and becoming a conduit for helping others to find their creativity.
-Through constructing ideas for art programs, this led her to teach.
-Using art as a vehicle, she has found that her love is in offering supportive, creative guidance in helping others of all ages strengthen their unique persona & to connect with the creative community.
+Her love for art and people became unified when she worked as the director and as an art instructor for the Katonah Art Center for more than 11 years.
+Sarah flourished in creating a realm of working artists and a conduit for helping others to find their creativity.
+Through constructing art programs, this led her to teach.
+Using art as a vehicle, she has found that her love is in offering supportive, creative guidance in helping others of all ages strengthen their unique persona and to connect with the creative community.

-Kerry Irwin, of Yorktown, NY has taught for over a decade in museums, community centers and public and private schools.
-She holds a Bachelor of Arts in English, with a minor in Art History from Loyola University, Baltimore and a Master of Arts in Teaching, Art Education from Manhattanville College.
+Kerry Irwin has taught for more than a decade in museums, community centers and public and private schools.
+She holds a Bachelor’s of Arts in English, with a minor in Art History from Loyola University in Baltimore and Master of Arts in Art Education from Manhattanville College.
 In addition, she spent a year abroad studying art and literature at Katholeike Universiteit in Leuven, Belgium.
-Kerry is New York State Certified to teach English 5-12 and Art pre-K-12.
+Kerry is New York State Certified to teach English and Art.

 Maria Kaprielian has been painting all of her life, with a passion for the natural world and all it encompasses.
 Her education includes a BA and DVM degree from Cornell University and a BFA from SUNY Purchase.
 She enjoys using watercolors in her art because of their luminous and spontaneous nature.
-She wants her students to “stop being timid and just have some fun” with this exciting medium.
-She is willing to help painters of all levels find their own unique voice in their work.
+Maria wants her students to gain confidence, feel more comfortable, and have fun with this exciting medium.
+She is willing to help painters of all levels find their unique voice in their work.

-Anthony Kirk is an artist, printmaker and Master Printer who has taught at printmaking workshops, art schools and universities throughout the US.
+Anthony Kirk is an artist, printmaker and master printer who has taught at printmaking workshops, art schools and universities throughout the United States.
 He has collaborated with many leading and emerging artists.

-Kaitlin O’Brien is a practicing artist and certified k-12 art teacher with a BS from SUNY Oneonta and a Masters in Art Education from Manhattanville College.
-Kaitlin has seven years of experience teaching at the elementary level, she is currently teaching in the Mahopac Central School District.
-Kaitlin loves painting plein air oil landscapes and working in ceramics.
+Kaitlin O’Brien is a practicing artist and certified K-12 art teacher with a BS from SUNY Oneonta and a Masters in Art Education from Manhattanville College.
+Kaitlin has seven years of experience teaching at the elementary level and currently teaches in the Mahopac Central School District.
+She loves painting plein air oil landscapes and working in ceramics.

-Cheryl Aiello has over 20 years experience managing a Private Health and Wellness Practice as well as providing public classes and services in a wide variety of settings.
-She holds professional certifications in the following areas: Yoga Instruction, Yoga Therapy, Reiki, Thai Yoga Bodywork, Holistic Health and Wellness Coaching, Emotional Freedom Technique Energy Healing, Healer Within QiGong Practice Leading, Taijifit Flow and Strength Instruction, and Bach Flower Essences.
+Cheryl Aiello has more 20 years experience managing a private health and wellness practice, as well as providing public classes and services in a variety of settings.
+She holds professional certifications in yoga instruction, yoga therapy, reiki, Thai yoga bodywork, holistic health and wellness coaching, emotional freedom technique, energy healing, QiGong, Taijifit, and Bach flower essences.

 Jill Leary is a practicing artist and a New York State certified arts education teacher.
 She has both a BFA in Fine Arts with a concentration in Ceramics and a BA in Art Education from Syracuse University.
 She has also earned her Master’s Degree in Fine Arts.
 Jill worked for the Brewster Central School District for 11 years as an Art Teacher for ages 8 to 13 where in addition to her regular classes, she inspired children in the Enrichment Creative Arts Program which hosted exhibitions for their talented students throughout Brewster and at the Katonah Museum of Art.
 Jill loves to knit and crochet, paint with waterbased oil and watercolor, and is a accomplished ceramicist.
 Currently, she is showing her work in our local community.

 Elizabeth Barksdale is a practicing artist with an emphasis in sculpture and photography.
-She loves hand building with clay both due to the immense diversity of this malleable material as well as to the many techniques through which it can be shaped & altered.
-She has both a BFA from the University of Alabama at Birmingham and an MFA from Georgia Southern University at Statesboro.
-Her thesis was in outdoor cast metal sculpture with preliminary work in welding and in cast bronze figurative works.
-She has taught for several types of organizations including businesses, colleges, universities, and museums in addition to her own private teaching.
-Her public works began with the Birmingham Museum of Arts mural outreach program involving local children in the beautification of their own communities.
-In the New York area, Elizabeth has worked with local groups, municipalities, and organizations such a Historic Hudson Valley to create temporary outdoor sculptures open to the public.
-She has been on both sides of grant writing, being a grant recipient many times and having served twice as the grant coordinator for county and state grant programs.
+She loves hand building with clay due to the immense diversity of this malleable material, as well as to the many techniques through which it can be shaped and altered.
+She has both a BFA from the University of Alabama and an MFA from Georgia Southern University.
+For her thesis project, she created an outdoor cast metal sculpture with preliminary work in welding and in cast bronze figurative works.
+In addition to private instruction, Elizabeth has taught in a variety of settings–from businesses to universities to museums.
+Her public works began in Alabama with the Birmingham Museum of Arts mural outreach program, where she involved local children in the beautification of their own communities.
+In the New York area, Elizabeth has worked with local groups, municipalities, and organizations, such a Historic Hudson Valley, to create temporary outdoor sculptures open to the public.
+She has been on both sides of grant writing, as a grant recipient and as a grant coordinator for county and state programs.
 Elizabeth lives locally where she enjoys time with her family and sharing the beauty of art with others.